-For the Competition BMW has breathed on the twin-turbocharged 4.4-litre V8, raising power to 616bhp – although torque remains unchanged at 553lb ft.
+In the Competition upgrade, BMW breathed on the twin-turbocharged 4.4-litre V8, raising power to 616bhp – although torque remained unchanged at 553lb ft.
 Performance gains are minimal, but the optional M Driver’s pack does raise the top speed from a limited 155mph to 190mph.
 Of more interest are the changes aimed at sharpening the handling, with a lower ride height, stiffer springs, recalibrated dampers and altered geometry.
 It all adds up to make a car that’s more involving and agile than before, yet with barely any reduction in comfort.
 What the updates can’t do, however, is shrink the size of the BMW, so it still feels vast.

 Subscribe to evo magazine

-Price and rivals
+Prices, specs and rivals

 Close on power and arguably even more engaging to drive, the 550bhp Porsche Panamera Turbo is even more expensive at £116,395.
 Like its rivals here it’s four-wheel drive, but while it can’t be switched into two-wheel-drive mode the Porsche’s clever set-up allows you to have plenty of rear-drive hilarity if the mood takes.
-It’s not quite as spacious as the BMW and Merc, but the hatchback Panamera isn’t short of practicality, plus its just as refined and even more beautifully finished.4.5
+It’s not quite as spacious as the BMW and Merc, but the hatchback Panamera isn’t short of practicality, plus it's just as refined and even more beautifully finished.